FAQ

 Lyrics, charts, and digital whiteboard screencaps all make regular appearances.
 You want to improve, and I want you to succeed. -

-Skype ticks all the boxes for me.
-It’s easy to get, it’s easy to use, it’s free, it’s eminently cross-platform, it plays nice with fancy audio and video gear, it has video recording built right in, and it records and saves to the cloud. -
+Zoom ticks all the boxes for me.
+It’s free for you, it’s easy to use, it plays nice with my fancy AV setup, it has recording capability built right in, and it has some really nice musician-specific features. -

 Yes.

-You need to enter your Skype name during the booking process.
+You need to enter your Zoom contact info during the booking process.

 You won’t be able to complete your booking without it. -